 In addition to broadcast journalism, I have written for a number of publications including Gair Rhydd, Quench Magazine and The Tab.

-Since joining Cardiff University in 2014, I have had the opportunity to write for many sections of the student news paper, Gair Rhydd, including news, science and advice.
+From my time at Cardiff University, I had the opportunity to write for many sections of the student news paper, Gair Rhydd, including news, science and advice.
 In January 2018 I became science editor and started a new initiative focussing on stories from Cardiff University’s many science research facilities.

 One of my best articles was about the use of artificial intelligence to enhance chemical reactions.